GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#indexing}
 ## Indexing

-The process of making data available (with a file location or URI) with associated metadata in a format that is accepted by the Datacube.
+The process of registering a dataset with associated metadata (in a folder or at a URI) to an Open Data Cube instance so that it is searchable and accessible through the datacube API.

 {#jupyter-nb}
 ## Jupyter notebooks